Nexiauk/fableseed_stories/README.md

 * **Safari** <br> Tested on an iPhone SE 2023
     * The burger nav dropdown works as expected on all pages, expanding, collapsing and disappearing as it should
     * All nav links work on all pages
+    * All external links open in a new browser window
     * All active nav-links display in the appropriate colour on the appropriate page
     * All required form fields have to be filled in
     * The logo text takes you back to the home page from every page